There are so many places to use buffet lamps in your home.

 Let’s Use Different Lamp Colors

-However, since the hardware on the table is bronze, this console became a great place to use the bronze buffet lamps.
+However, since there is bronze hardware on the console, it became a great place to use the bronze buffet lamps.

 While I could live with all 3 of these color choices in this space, my vote goes to the antiqued slate blue.
 I just love it!